ashiklom/forte-drake-lesson/README.md

 Let's call the repository `forte-canopy-git`.
 (Also, pick a directory in which to store it).

-# Exploring the data
+## Review: Data exploration with the `tidyverse`

 Create a new R script called `analysis.R`.
-Since we'll be analyzing tabular data, let's make it easier with the `tidyverse`.

-Let's load the `tidyverse` package and read in the A band list data.
+In that script, let's load the `tidyverse` package and read in the A band list data.

 ```r
 library(tidyverse)